andrewcooke/Drawing.jl/README.md

 * `Paper(background)` sets the background colour.

-* `Axes(; scale=1, border=0.1, centred=false)` Sets the Cairo user
+* `Axes(; scale=1, border=0.1, centred=true, negative=false)` Sets the
-  coordinates.
-Excluding the border (measured as a fraction of the smallest side), the coordinate system is either bottom left, or centred, and is scaled uniformly (assuming square pixels), so that the smallest axis has unit length.
+  Cairo user coordinates.
+Excluding the border (measured as a fraction of the smallest side), the coordinate system is either bottom left, or centred, and is scaled uniformly (ie assuming square pixels), so that the smallest axis has the given scale (length).
+If `negative=true` then the axis is from `-scale` to `scale`.

+  The `scale` can also be a tuple, `(nx, ny)`.
+In that case, the scale is chosen so that both those scales fit within the plotting area (but pixels remain square).

   Below are plotted unit axes (x is horizontal) for 100x140 pixel images, with a border of 0.1 (ie 10 pixels), where the landscape axes are centred.
 Note